cade-rea/EvenNewerBuildings/README.md

 # EvenNewerBuildings
-Springboot implementation of buildingId manager. target/newerbuildings-1.0.war is an execuatable war file.
+Springboot implementation of Building manager. <br />
+target/newerbuildings-1.0.war is an execuatable war file.<br />
-Use java -jar newerbuildings-1.0.war to run embedded Tomcat.
+Use java -jar newerbuildings-1.0.war to run embedded Tomcat.<br />
-Visit localhost:8080 to browse.
+Visit localhost:8080 to browse.<br />

-Database has 2 tables, Buildings & Rooms
+Database has two tables, Buildings & Rooms.<br />
 Buildings have a name, address, number of floors, and list of rooms.
 Rooms have a their floor's and building's id numbers as reference Buildings can be created with name, address, number of floors, and number of rooms.